rtimmons/jnl/README.md

 Actual code is implemented in ugly untested Perl because the code is stupid simple.
 Important thing is the idea here 💃

+TODO: not accurate any more now that we're Python.

 ## Overview and Installation

     cd ..wherever-you-keep-your-projects..